ke-alaric/Proof-of-Concept/README.md

 - Support POST, PUT, PATCH, GET and DELETE Http Methods for the REST API
 - Store JSON Objects in Redis key-value store for data persistence

+## API Endpoints
+- GET `/token` - Generates a JWT token used to authenticate future requests.
+- POST `/token` - Verifies the token.
+- POST `/user` - Creates a new user provided in the request body
+- GET `/{objectType}/{objectId}` - Fetches an existing plan provided by the type and id
+    - An Etag for the object can be provided in the `If-None-Match` HTTP Request Header
+    - If the request is successful, a valid Etag for the object is returned in the `ETag` HTTP Response Header
+- DELETE `/{objectType}/{objectId}` - Deletes an existing plan provided by the type and id
+    - A valid Etag for the object should also be provided in the `If-Match` HTTP Request Header
+- PUT `/{objectType}/{objectId}` - Updates an existing plan provided by the type and id
+    - A valid Etag for the object should also be provided in the `If-Match` HTTP Request Header
+- PATCH `/{objectType}/{objectId}` - Patches an existing plan provided by the type and id
+    - A valid Etag for the object should also be provided in the `If-Match` HTTP Request Header